Charlotte Mason / Living Books Approach - Educational Principles

 The Charlotte Mason Approach which is sometimes referred to as the Living Books Approach originates with Charlotte Mason, a British educator who developed a Philosophy of Education which she actively put into practice.
 She lived from 1842-1923.

 She decided at a young age that teaching would be her life's work and went to teacher's college in England.
 When she began teaching after one year of training, he continued her studies in her spare time.
 After she was appointed vice principal, she devoted more of her time to lecture in the subject of education.
 During a period of illness, she was able to study, observe and write lectures for parents.
 The parents, who were already teaching their children at home, banded together and formed schools.
 These were the Parents' National Education Union Schools (PNEU).

-Following this, Charlotte Mason opened up a college for young women training them to be teachers.
+Following this, Charlotte opened up a college for young women training them to be teachers.
 This was called the House of Education at Ambleside, England.
-(Hence the Ambleside Online - Charlotte Mason Curriculum) Charlotte Mason wrote several excellent books in which she describes her Philosophy, Educational Principles, Focus on the Family as primary training ground, Methodology, Curriculum and more.
+(Hence the Ambleside Online - Charlotte Mason Curriculum) Miss Mason wrote several excellent books in which she describes her Philosophy, Educational Principles, Focus on the Family as primary training ground, Methodology, Curriculum and more.

 I have attempted to summarize Charlotte Mason and her Educational Philosophy under these headings.

 Charlotte Mason's 20 Principles

-One way to explain the basis of Charlotte Mason's Philosophy is to describe her 20 principles which she outlines in her preface to her volume Six: A Philosophy of Education.
+One way to explain the basis of Miss Mason's Philosophy is to describe her 20 principles which she outlines in her preface to her volume Six: A Philosophy of Education.